 QuantRocket can collect Reuters fundamental data from IB and store it in a database for analysis, backtesting, and trading.
 There are 2 types of fundamental data available.

 Financial statements provide over 125 cash flow, balance sheet, and income metrics.
 Statements are time-indexed to the relevant fiscal period as well as the filing date for point-in-time backtesting.

 Estimates and actuals provide analyst estimates and actuals for a variety of indicators.
 The actuals include the announcement date, for point-in-time backtesting.

-To learn more, see the Reuters Worldwide Fundamentals data overview.
+To learn more, see the Reuters Worldwide Fundamentals data guide.

 Moonshot is a fast, Pandas-based backtester that supports daily or intraday data, multi-strategy backtests and parameter scans, and live trading.
 It is well-suited for running cross-sectional strategies or screens involving hundreds or even thousands of securities.

 Moonshot works with equities, futures, and currencies.
 For futures, individual contracts or continuous contracts can be used.

 Yes, with certain limits.
 Moonshot supports strategies that make trading decisions at most once per day, usually at a particular time of day.
 The time of day can be end of day or intraday.
 Daily or intraday data can be used to make trading decisions.